 - tendon problems (tendons are tough cords of tissue that connect muscles to bones)

 Most of the above side effects are the result of decreased mitochondrial function in different systems and inflammation related to oxidative stress of the entire body.
-Also note some of the symptoms relate to lack of function of the cells (due to lack of energy to function) such as hair loss, digestive issues, tendon issues, and neurologic issues.
-Treatment of these conditions is obviously restoring the livers ability to produce CoQ-10 and oral supplementation.
+Also note some of the symptoms related to lack of function of the cells (due to lack of energy to function) such as hair loss, digestive issues, tendon issues, and neurologic issues.
+Treatment of these conditions is restoring the liver's ability to produce CoQ-10 and oral supplementation.

-The interesting part about Cytochromes is very little research is being performed directly in relation to its dysfunction.
-Very rare genetic disorders occur at birth which are fatal early on in life.
+The interesting part about Cytochromes is very little research is being performed directly concerning their dysfunction.
+Very rare genetic disorders occur at birth and are fatal early on in life.
 Theoretic research is showing that frequencies in the electromagnetic spectrum can enhance and inhibit mitochondrial function.
 It is believed to be occurring as a result of Cytochrome responses to varying frequencies of nonionizing energy.
-Cytochromes are chromophores molecules which share a structure called a Heme group similar to in the hemoglobin molecule in blood.
-Chromophores are commonly known in the body as pigments as they can reflect light but at the same time they also absorb light frequencies.
-Research on red light therapy has shown it to enhance mitochondrial production of ATP and decrease reactive specie production.
+Cytochromes are chromophore molecules that share a structure called a Heme group similar to the hemoglobin molecule in the blood.
+Chromophores are commonly known in the body as pigments as they can reflect light but at the same time, they also absorb light frequencies.
+Research on red light therapy has shown it enhances mitochondrial ATP production and decreases reactive species production.
 The accepted mechanism is the vibrational frequency for the chromophores in the mitochondria are within the red light frequency of the electromagnetic spectrum.
 Red light activates the heme molecules within the cytochromes increasing their ability to transfer electrons efficiently.
-Studies of man made frequencies such as from cell phones effect on mitochondrial function reveal decreased ATP production and large amounts of reactive oxygen species production.
+Studies of man-made frequencies such as from cell phones effect on mitochondrial function reveal decreased ATP production and large amounts of reactive oxygen species production.
 It is theorized these low frequencies alter the energetic vibration of the cytochrome molecules altering their function.

-Symptoms of Cytochrome insufficiency leading to mitochondrial oxidative stress depends on multiple factors.
-Some people are more susceptible than others to non-ionizing energy resulting in radiofrequency illness.
+Symptoms of Cytochrome insufficiency leading to mitochondrial oxidative stress depend on multiple factors.
+Some people are more susceptible to non-ionizing energy resulting in radiofrequency illness.
 Some people can have exposures and not become symptomatic.
 Genetic factors have been ruled out because mitochondrial DNA is purely inherited by the mother.
 Research has not shown a susceptibility pattern associated with genetic transfer from the mother.
-It is possible that the benefits some people have over others lies in their ability to neutralize oxidative stress by intrinsic anti-oxidant production (cellular production).
-For example 900 MHz exposure from a device may effect 2 people differently because one has a better ability to neutralize oxidative stress.
-For this reason it is highly probable that mechanisms of dealing with oxidative byproducts may be the factor that distinguishes one group from another.
-As we will discuss in the next sessions an added difference may be generalized oxidative stress in the by body due to environmental toxic overload or immune activity relating to foreign invaders.
+The benefits some people have over others may lie in their ability to neutralize oxidative stress by intrinsic anti-oxidant production (cellular production).
+For example, 900 MHz exposure from a device may affect 2 people differently because one has a better ability to neutralize oxidative stress.
+For this reason, mechanisms of dealing with oxidative byproducts may probably be the factor that distinguishes one group from another.
+As we will discuss in the next sessions an added difference may be generalized oxidative stress in the body due to environmental toxic overload or immune activity relating to foreign invaders.

-Environmental toxins can induce oxidative stress on cells through mechanisms that are direct, indirect or involve the disruption of intracellular mitochondrial function.
+Environmental toxins can induce oxidative stress on cells through mechanisms that are direct, indirect, or involve the disruption of intracellular mitochondrial function.
 Toxins can induce a direct effect due to the nature of the compound being an oxidant.
 Exposure to oxidants can cause damage to the cells by the same mechanism as reactive oxygen species.
 An oxidant by definition is a compound that removes electrons from another substance.
 Our body tightly controls oxidative mechanisms in many reactions which are beneficial in many cases.
-Cells also employ the reverse reactions the same way called reduction which is the addition of electron to a compound.
+Cells also employ reverse reactions in the same way called reduction which is the addition of an electron to a compound.
 The electron transport chain is a highly studied system of Redox reactions in which electrons are transferred during a physiologic process.
-Toxins can cause an indirect oxidative stress by binding to other substances changing that substance into an oxidant.
+Toxins can cause indirect oxidative stress by binding to other substances and changing that substances into an oxidant.
 The field of Xenobiotic toxicology is finding that one is hard-pressed to provide an example of a xenobiotic exposure that does not involve some level of oxidative stress.
-We are fortunate that our bodies are constantly battling to detoxify environmental exposures but if levels of exposures out pace our systems abilities illness occurs.
+We are fortunate that our bodies are constantly battling to detoxify environmental exposures but if levels of exposure outpace our systems' abilities illness occurs.

-Oxidative stress during infection is just recently being studied extensively.
+Oxidative stress during infection is just recently been studied extensively.
 The depth of the topic will not be discussed in detail in this article.
-What does need to be understood for this article is during acute and chronic infections the body is under sustained oxidative stress as a result of tissue damage release and immune system release to destroy foreign invader and clean up tissue damage.
-Research is even discovering that the mechanisms of antibiotic medications may lie in enhancing production of immune mediated reactive species production.
+What does need to be understood from this article is that during acute and chronic infections the body is under sustained oxidative stress as a result of tissue damage release and the immune system release to destroy the foreign invader and clean up tissue damage.
+Research is even discovering that the mechanisms of antibiotic medications may lie in enhancing the production of immune-mediated reactive species production.

 Combating Oxidative Stress

-At the cellular level oxidative stress is controlled by many mechanisms maintaining balance between oxidative and reductive compounds.
+At the cellular level oxidative stress is controlled by many mechanisms to maintain a balance between oxidative and reductive compounds.
 To enhance this balance dietary intake of natural antioxidants is your best defense.
 Limiting your exposure to xenobiotic toxins would also obviously be just as if not more important.
 Eating a diet of non-processed foods.
-Wild caught fish, grassfed organic beef with high anti-oxidant organic produce.
-Limiting exposure unnatural forms of electromagnetic energy such as WiFi, Blue Tooth, and cellular phones.
-Set Wifi router to turn off at night, keep phone away from your body and place on airplane mode at night are a good first step.
-Spend time in sunlight especially in the morning and evening when the most beneficial electromagnetic energy are being emitted.
+Wild-caught fish, grass-fed organic beef with high anti-oxidant organic produce.
+Limiting exposure to unnatural forms of electromagnetic energy such as WiFi, Blue Tooth, and cellular phones.
+Set Wifi router to turn off at night, keeping the phone away from your body, and place on airplane mode at night are good first steps.
+Spend time in sunlight especially in the morning and evening when the most beneficial electromagnetic energy is being emitted.